Will I Stay or Will I Go?

 • you should consider the impact of topography, fire weather and fire intensity on the defendability of your home.
 Your home may be defendable when the fire danger rating is say, ‘very high’, but undefendable when the fire danger rating is say, ‘severe’.

 • the risks of staying to defend include the risk of physical injury and death,

 • contingencies are needed as the best-made plans may fail, and

-• even if you plan to stay, you should make preparations to leave, including the preparation of ‘emergency kits' specifying the location of community fire refuges and other places you may go to.
+• even if you plan to stay, you should make preparations to leave, including the preparation of ‘emergency kits' specifying the location of evacuation centres and other places you may go to.

 You should also consider the psychological impacts of staying to defend your home.
 It is inadvisable for children to be present during the defence of properties, and practical steps are needed to protect the vulnerable.
 Families with young children, older people, and disabled people should plan to leave early.
 You should appreciate the dangers of leaving late, and understand that a warning may not be received.

 Staying to protect a properly prepared home against most bushfires is a safe option for physically and mentally fit people.

 However, Tasmania Fire Service recommends that you should not plan to defend your home when the fire danger rating exceeds 50 (severe) in your area unless you have created a defendable space and ember-proofed your home.